wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

          - Ex.
 A drivetrain might use solvePNP and V-SLAM to find it's x/y/heading position on the field.
 It's fine that there are 6 measurements (solvePNP x/y/heading and V-SLAM x/y/heading) and 3 states (robot x/y/heading).

       Outputs of a :term:`system` are often represented using the variable :math:`\mathbf{y}`, a column vector with one entry per :term:`output` (or thing we can measure).
 For example, if our :term:`system` had states for velocity and acceleration but our sensor could only measure velocity, our, our :term:`output` vector would only include the :term:`system`\'s velocity.

+   phase portrait
+      A graph of a function's value and its derivative as they change in time, given some initial starting conditions.
+They are useful for analyzing system behavior (stable/unstable operating points, limit cycles, etc.) given a certain set of parameters or starting conditions.
+See `phase portrait <https://en.wikipedia.org/wiki/Phase_portrait>`__ on wikipedia for more info.

    PID
       Proportional-Integral-Derivative - A feedback controller which calculates a :term:`control signal` from a weighted sum of the :term:`error`, the rate of change of the error, and an accumulated sum of previous errors.
 See `PID controller <https://en.wikipedia.org/wiki/PID_controller>`__. on wikipedia for more info.